 VI.
 Annual Evaluation of Student Progress

 Each year, the tenure-stream faculty conducts an annual evaluation of all special education doctoral students.
-The purpose of the evaluation is to ensure that each student is making satisfactory progress toward the completion of his/her program and toward the fulfillment of his/her professional goals.
+The purpose of the evaluation is to ensure that each student is making satisfactory progress toward the completion of their program and toward the fulfillment of their professional goals.

 The purpose of the annual review is to offer constructive feedback to students.
 The annual evaluation helps assure that all students will graduate in a timely manner, and with the skills and experiences they need to become successful scholars and teacher educators.
 The tenure-stream faculty meet, as a group, to review each student’s materials and overall progress.
 The review results in a detailed discussion about each student’s strengths and areas for growth.
-Following the faculty meeting and review, the advisor completes a summary evaluation form with comments and recommendations.
+Following the faculty meeting and review, the Director of Doctoral Studies completes a summary and letters for the student regarding their annual review and progress.
 This evaluation form is entered into the student’s file and a copy is retained by the student’s advisor and the office of the Associate Dean for Academic Affairs.

 VII.
 Student Conduct and Conflict Resolution